Trading Platinum using CFDs

 Fuel Cells

-Platinum is subject to the usual supply and demand curves, with the long delays in developing new mine capacity being a main reason why the sector is expected to continue to be re-rated, as well of course of the simple rarity value in a world of increasing demand (biggest markets are now China, Japan and North America).
+Platinum is also subject to the usual supply and demand curves, with the long delays in developing new mine capacity being a main reason why the sector is expected to continue to be re-rated, as well of course of the simple rarity value in a world of increasing demand (biggest markets are now China, Japan and North America).
+Since May 2010 the price of platinum has fluctuated between $1500 and $1600, a range of 6%, and has done so on a bimonthly basis, giving plenty of opportunity for trading profits.
+In fact, since the beginning of 2009 the price has virtually doubled.
+Some analysts forecast that platinum prices would average $1,875 an ounce in 2012.

 Trading Platinum CFDs

 You can take a position on the price of platinum via CFD trading.
-The market is quoted on a 24-hour basis at IG Markets except 22.15-23.00 with a contract being the equivalent of 50 troy oz and 3 being the normal market spread.
+The market is quoted on a 24-hour basis at certain providers except 22.15-23.00 with a contract being the equivalent of 50 troy oz and 3 being the normal market spread.